Tummy Tuck (Abdominoplasty) in Houston, TX

 The results from a tummy tuck are long-lasting in most cases if a stable weight is maintained.
 If you are planning substantial weight loss or pregnancy, you may wish to postpone abdominoplasty surgery to avoid fluctuations in weight that could impact your results.

 Where will the procedure be performed?

 Dr. Newall performs all of his plastic surgery procedures at the award-winning ACPS SurgiCentre, which is the largest private plastic surgery center in Texas.
-The ACPS SurgiCentre exceeds accepted standards for private surgical facilities and has a license by the Texas Department of Health.
+The ACPS SurgiCentre exceeds accepted standards for private surgical facilities and has a license by the Texas Department of State Health Services.
 The ACPS offers four surgical suites, pre-operative consultation suites, and seven comfortable post-operative recovery suites, all staffed with medical professionals handpicked by our surgeons.